Integrated Marketing Across All Media Types

 Thus, advertisers who’ve been limited to creative testing in only Television or Video are greatly at risk in the other media types.
 Every ad that is placed impacts the reputation of the advertiser.
 Therefore, just because some ads don’t have a large media footprint doesn’t mean they won’t have additive effects on other communications from a company.
 The more ads and non-paid media channels that are part of an integrated marketing campaign, the better.

-Second, if one prefers this term, don’t miss this definition video by ad agency BBR Saatchi & Saatchi Israel in 2012.
+Second, if one prefers this term, don’t miss this definition video by ad agency BBR Saatchi & Saatchi Israel.
 The video vividly illustrates integrated advertising as “combining several media channels and tools under one big idea, in order to produce a greater experience for the consumer.”
 As you watch the video (just 3:40), think of the ramifications had any one of the various “channels” underperformed.
 A successful Integrated campaign means consistency of both creative and quality.
 (Click the image to play)

 Two Case Studies of Integrated Marketing Campaigns